ToumiYassine/PL300/pl-300-reponses.md

 Which	two	actions	should	you	perform?
 Each	correct	answer	presents	part	of	the	solution.
 NOTE:	Each	correct	selection	is	worth	one	point.
 A.
 	For	the	visual,	apply	conditional	formatting	to	the	background	color.
 B.
 	Configure	the	measure	to	use	a	custom	format.
 C.
 	For	the	visual,	apply	conditional	formatting	to	the	font	color.
 D.
 	For	the	visual,	set	Value	decimal	places	to	2.
+Answer:
+BC
+Explanation:
 B	to	format	measure	with	parenthesis	and	decimals	and	c	for	configuring	font	color Because..	question	each	answer	should	be	part	of	solutions...D.
 For	the	visual,	set	Value	decimal	places	to	2,	is partially	correct	but	it	only	addresses	the	first	requirement	of	setting	all	values	to	two	decimal	places.To